benjamin-robertson/migrate_node_to_another_primary/README.md

 ## Limitations

 Verified with the following OS\Primary combinations.
-Expected to work for all Windows, Enterprise Linux, Debian, Ubuntu versions.
+Expected to work for all Windows 2016 or later, Enterprise Linux, Debian, Ubuntu versions.
 Expected to work with all modern Puppet Enterprise releases.

 Puppet Enterprise